RobertsMiles/site/src/guides.md

 # My Guides

 This is where I will post my guides and whatever else I feel like talking about.
-Everything is proudly written by me—no LLMs necessary! (yes, I actually typed that em-dash)
+Everything is proudly written by me—no LLMs necessary! (yes, that is my own em-dash)

 ---